bhallstein/TinyModel/Readme.md

 Static method.
 Attempt to fetch items from the database.

-Parameters:

-- *conditions*
+*conditions*

-A Condition object, or an array of Condition objects, specifying what should be returned by the query.
+A Condition object, or an array of Condition objects, to specify what to fetch.
 For instance, to only return rows where the userid is 76:

     new Condition('userid', 76)

 You can specify multiple nested conditions, and the relationships between them (`and` or `or`), by passing a nested array.
 For details, see Conditions.
 At least one valid Condition object is required for all queries.

-- *joins*
+*joins*

 An optional Join object, or an array of Join objects.

-- *debug*
+*debug*

 If true, prints out the generated `select` query before executing it.